openedx/xblock-sdk/README.rst

     need to sudo this if you don't use virtualenv):

         $ pip install -r requirements.txt

+4. Create and sync the sqllite DB

+        $ python manage.py syncdb

 4. Run the Django development server: